mozilla-services/socorro/docs/tests/system_checklist.rst

     * Check Grafana "processor.s3.save_processed_crash"

+    * Check Grafana "processor.telemetry.save_processed_crash"

     Submit a crash or reprocess a crash.
 Wait a few minutes.
-Verify the crash was processed and made it to S3 and Elasticsearch.
+Use the CrashVerify API to verify the crash was processed and saved in all crash storage destinations.

-    Use the VerifyCrash API.

     Webapp